Bad Rabbit ransomware attack bites Europe

 A new ransomware infection has struck several European nations, ZDNet reported Tuesday.

 Called Bad Rabbit, the bug is thought to be a variant of Petya.
-Infected systems direct people to a page where they are told to pay a ransom of 0.05 in bitcoin to recover their files, according to ZDNet.
+Infected systems direct people to a page where they are told to pay a ransom of 0.05 bitcoin ($277, £209, AU$360) to recover their files, according to ZDNet.
 Victims are given 41 hours to make a payment.
 After that, the random rises.

 Bad Rabbit joins WannaCry and GoldenEye in a string of cyberattacks that have struck over the past year.
 In May, over 200,000 computers across 150 countries were locked down by WannaCry.
 Less than two months later, GoldenEye followed, shutting down companies including a Cadbury chocolate factory in Australia.